OUR ADOPTION PROCESS:

 - Approval to have the type of pet you are interested in adopting from landlord or rental agencies if you rent or lease your home, condo or apartment.
 This includes HOA approvals as well.

 - A letter of reference from your veterinarian.
 Since some of our pets have had serious medical conditions, we want to ensure that you have a commitment to provide the ongoing care they may need.

-- If you don’t have a current/recent veterinarian to provide a suitable reference, we will arrange to have a volunteer come out to do a home check of your home to assist/ensure that your home is indeed set up to bring a dog or bird home.
+- A home visit by one of our volunteers to assist/ensure that your home is indeed set up to bring a dog or bird home.